Interacting With Luminous Models

-You can interact with a Luminous model by sending it a text.
+You can interact with any Luminous model by sending it a text.
 We call this a prompt.
-It will then produce text that continues your input and return it to you.
+The model will then produce text that continues your input and return it to you.
 This is what we call a completion.
-Generally speaking, our models attempt to find the best continuation for a given input.
+Generally speaking, any language model attempt to find the best continuation for a given input.
 Practically, this means that the model first recognizes the style of the prompt and then attempts to continue it accordingly.
 Depending on the task at hand, the structure and content of the prompt are essential to generating completions that match the input task.
-By using a set of techniques, which we lay out in the following sections, you can instruct our models to solve a wide variety of text-based tasks.
+Through a series of prompting techniques detailed here, our models can be instructed to solve a wide variety of text-based tasks.
 Note that increasing task complexity may require larger models.
 Find examples for tasks of varying complexities below:

 Continue the proverb: An apple a day keeps the doctor away.

-All models provided in the API were trained in five languages (English, Spanish, German, French, Italian), so you can prompt and work with the model in every one of these languages.
+All Luminous models were trained in five languages (English, Spanish, German, French, Italian), so you can prompt them in every one of these languages.

 Ein blindes Huhn findet auch mal ein Korn.